JeffersonLab/epas/readme.md

 ```

 ## Configuration
-The package provides an *epas.php* config file which may be published and then edited.
-Comments in the file describe the purpose of each option.
+The package provides an *epas.php* config file which must be published every time a new version is downloaded via composer.

 ```bash
 $ php artisan vendor:publish --provider="Jlab\Epas\EpasServiceProvider" --tag="config"